First Peoples Worldwide's comments can be downloaded in full here.

 Enbridge’s discussion paper and the shareholder resolution stem from the company’s involvement with the Dakota Access Pipeline (DAPL).
 On August 2, 2016, Enbridge acquired a 27.5% ownership interest in DAPL.
 This was five days after the Standing Rock Sioux Tribe filed a lawsuit to block the project.
 Enbridge should have been aware of the Tribe’s concerns about the environmental, social and cultural impacts of the pipeline due to the lawsuit but prior to that point, the Standing Rock Sioux Tribe had voiced their opposition in various forums.
 Further, the #NoDAPL movement was growing in strength and was visible on the ground near the pipeline and in the media, indicating the numerous social risks associated with DAPL.

-The First Peoples Investment Engagement Program (FPIEP) recently released a case study Social Cost and Material Loss: The Dakota Access Pipeline demonstrating that the lack of due diligence and disclosure on the part of investors, companies and financial institutions led to long-term material losses.
+First Peoples Worldwide (FPW) recently released a case study Social Cost and Material Loss: The Dakota Access Pipeline demonstrating that the lack of due diligence and disclosure on the part of investors, companies and financial institutions led to long-term material losses.
 The case study shows that the failure to properly assess the social risks attendant to DAPL resulted in a failure to respect human and indigenous rights and it undermined financial returns.

 Enbridge’s discussion paper provides a response to the issues presented during the DAPL controversy.
 Enbridge is currently requesting feedback on the discussion paper via an online survey.
-The FPIEP completed the online survey.
-However, due to the limited nature of the survey, including the narrow scope of the questions and the lack of transparency as to how feedback will be integrated, the FPIEP is posting these additional comments.
+FPW completed the online survey.
+However, due to the limited nature of the survey, including the narrow scope of the questions and the lack of transparency as to how feedback will be integrated, FPW is posting these additional comments.

-The FPIEP is committed to increasing meaningful engagement between indigenous peoples and investors to address the unique social and environmental impacts of development in indigenous communities.
-The FPIEP sees this as a critical opportunity to provide feedback to Enbridge on how they can properly assess and manage the social risks associated with an investment and how they can align their policies and practices with internationally recognized human and indigenous rights.
+FPW is committed to increasing meaningful engagement between indigenous peoples and investors to address the unique social and environmental impacts of development in indigenous communities.
+FPW sees this as a critical opportunity to provide feedback to Enbridge on how they can properly assess and manage the social risks associated with an investment and how they can align their policies and practices with internationally recognized human and indigenous rights.

 ENBRIDGE HAS A STRONG GENERAL COMMITMENT TO INDIGENOUS PEOPLES